seydx/homebridge-tado-platform/README.md

 **Weather sensors:**
 - If enabled in config.json, this plugin will create a weather sensor for your location based on tado.
 - Elgato EVE history feature (Fakegato)
-- OpenWeather Support (CURRENTLY NOT AVAILABLE): If API and Location setted in config, the Weather accessory will also show the current humidity state and Elgato EVE will also show the airpressure, sunrise, sunset and weather state with FakeGato support!
+- OpenWeather Support: If API and Location setted in config, the Weather accessory will also show the current humidity state and Elgato EVE or other 3rd party apps will also show the airpressure, sunrise, sunset and weather state with FakeGato support!
 Note: You can get an API-Key from [openweathermap.org](https://openweathermap.org) - After sign up, you can create an API Key in the profile section

 **Window sensors:**
 - If enabled in config.json (openWindow) **AND** under the setting in the tado app (open window detection), this plugin creates window sensors for each room.
 So if the Tado open window detection detects an open window, the sensor will go on, and if the open window goes off, the sensor will also goes off